Prajwal-1718/Movie-Review-Sentiment-Analysis/README.md

 ## Steps Involved In Analysis

-1. **Probelm** : Classify the reviews of movies into either a positive sentiment or a negative sentiment review.
+1. **Problem** : Classify the reviews of movies into either a positive sentiment or a negative sentiment review.

 2. **Import the required packages and Load the data:** We utilize the IMDB dataset, which contains a large collection of movie reviews labeled with their corresponding sentiment (positive or negative).
 We import the necessary packages such as numpy, pandas, scikit-learn models and metrics, nltk.